jhayer/baargin/paper/paper.md

 file containing the paths to pair-end short reads (fastq files) and to long reads (ONT, fastq file) for the same sample/strain in order to perform hybrid assembly.
 If assembled contigs are provided, the analysis will start at step 4.
-2. Reads quality check and adapters removal is performed on the short reads using Fastp [@Chen:2018].
+2. Quality check and adapters removal is performed on the short reads using Fastp [@Chen:2018].
 3. De novo assembly is run using SPAdes [@Prjibelski:2020] if only short reads were provided, and with Unicycler [@Wick:2017] for a hybrid assembly when short and